Rod Stewart And ‘Game Of Thrones’: How The Singer’s New Video Caused An Uproar

 @FoxNews @rodstewart's sick for doing this, but his wife the more so for posting the despicabke pose on Instagram.
 Game of Thrones, indeed.

-— Patriot Fan ???????????? (@FaithR8s) March 3, 2017
+— Patriot Fan???????????? (@FaithR8s) March 3, 2017

 @FoxNews @rodstewart No, you're not sexy